How Do Instagram Hashtags Work? – All You Need to Know

 img

-A hashtag is a word, or a phrase made up of letters and numbers (you cannot add special characters) that without any space between them and preceded by the hash symbol (#), become a label used to group content from the same topic on social networks.
+A hashtag is a word or a phrase made up of letters and numbers (you cannot add special characters) that, without any space between them and preceded by the hash symbol (#), becomes a label used to group content from the same topic on social networks.

-On Instagram it is very common to search for specific tags on topics that attract us or what is related to our topic, and even to be able to follow them as when you follow a person or account that is interesting to you.
+On Instagram, it is very common to search for specific tags for topics that interest us or are related to our topic, and even to follow them, as when you follow a person or account that interests you.

 Now that you know what a hashtag is, we are going to see its structure in this specific social network: